ia-eknorr/project-template/readme.md

       * Delete `gw-projects/ExampleProject` and replace it with the existing _unzipped_ project export.

 4. `readme.md`
+   > [!TIP]
-   > :memo: **_Note_**: Your project should have a readme that contains information about the project, helpful links, and anything else you think would be useful. `sample-readme.md` has been added as an example.
+   > Your project should have a readme that contains information about the project, helpful links, and anything else you think would be useful. `sample-readme.md` has been added as an example.

    * Update `sample-readme.md` with pertinent information for the project.
    * Delete (or rename) this document, `readme.md`.